 First, let’s take a look at the advantages that single tenancy has to offer:

 - Security.
-While no system is 100% secure, single tenant environments more readily allow for increased security as each customer’s data is completely separate from any other’s.
-The chance that one customer will accidently access another’s data (as in a multi-tenant environment) is essentially eliminated.
+While no system is 100% secure, single tenant environments more readily allow for increased security as each customer’s data is completely separate from any others.
+The chance that one customer will accidentally access another’s data (as in a multi-tenant environment) is essentially eliminated.

 - Reliability.
 Single tenant architectures are widely considered to be more reliable because the performance of one customer’s software instance is not affected by the performance of another customer’s.